 The Tunnel project is a small claim area located 40 km west of Tumbler Ridge, British Columbia.
-A number of rock samples in a reserve area adjacent to the prospect area have yielded values up to 0.83% V2O5 The samples are described as black shale and are located on the westerly and easterly limbs of a northwesterly trending syncline.
-The project is currently being reviewed for geologic it's prospectivity and for potential to expand the project area.
+A number of rock samples in a reserve area adjacent to the prospect area have yielded values up to 0.83% V_2O_5 The samples are described as black shale and are located on the westerly and easterly limbs of a northwesterly trending syncline.